Chefchaouen Travel Guide

 Chefchaouen was previously an unremarkable tourist site.
 Yet, it has become a popular tourist destination now.
-The most reason that makes it famous and attractive is just because of blue walls.
+The most reason that makes it famous and attractive is just the blue walls.
 The city takes its benefits of visibility and welcomes curious tourists who come to discover its beauty.
-Therefore, they visit it and shot wonderful photos for social media that makes it famous all over the world.
+Therefore, they visit it and shot wonderful photos for social media that make it famous all over the world.

 Common Things to Do in Chefchaouen

 Chefchaouen is quieter and calmer than other cities.
 Thus, it is funny to get lost in the narrow street of Medina and discover local life.
 It is also a wonderful chance to shoot pictures for Instagram with architectural doors and blue walls.
 However, make sure to be respectful when you want to take pictures of locals.
 Not all people can accept taking pictures of them, especially women.
 It is better to ask before you take pictures of anyone while doing their daily rituals.
 Wandering through the narrow streets, lined with native traditional items is one of the best things to do in Chefchaouen.